 If the incident was your fault and you have insurance, you may want to submit a claim to your carrier.
 You can include the cost of replacing your car seat along with other property damage losses.

-If you are not certain who was at fault, the Law Firm of Anidjar & Levine would be happy to consult with you at no charge.
+If you are not certain who was at fault, the Law Offices of Anidjar & Levine would be happy to consult with you at no charge.
 We will listen to the details of the incident and help you determine if you should pursue legal action.